NYUDataBootcamp/website/content/outline.md

 ## Topic.
 Advanced graphics with Seaborn and Plotly

 **Handouts:**  Code ([Plotly](https://github.com/NYUDataBootcamp/Materials/blob/master/Code/IPython/bootcamp_plotly.ipynb) | [Seaborn ](https://github.com/NYUDataBootcamp/Materials/blob/master/Code/IPython/bootcamp_advgraphics_seaborn.ipynb))  <br>
-**Summary:** We cover advanced graphics using the seaborn and plotly packages.
+**Summary:** We cover more advanced graphics using the seaborn and plotly packages.
 We show how to leverage our knowledge of matplotlib to jumpstart our usage of these two packages.
-We also show how seaborn can be used to easliy construct common, yet sophisticated graphics with little.
-We also show how to leverage plotly's unique features to do things that are very difficult, or impossible, to do with matplotlib.
+We also show how seaborn can be used to easliy construct common, yet sophisticated graphics with little additional effort.
+We also show how to leverage plotly's unique features to do things that are very difficult, or sometimes impossible, to do with matplotlib.

 ---
 ## Topic.
 Web scraping